-The combination of the Continental A-65 engine and the Piper J-3 Cub airframe promoted the great growth of sport aviation by providing a dependable, inexpensive airplane with adequate performance and in sufficient quantity to support good service facilities at almost any airport.
+Installed in the Piper J-3 cub airframe, a 1939 refined version of Continental’s A-65 horizontally opposed engine promoted great growth of sport aviation by providing a dependable, inexpensive airplane with adequate performance and sufficient production to support good service facilities at almost any airport.

 Gift of Michael H. Bednarek, Swift Museum Foundation, Inc., G. Porter Houston, and Robert H. Padgett